 The main disadvantages of this kayak are that paddlers can be easily exposed to elements when out in the water and if conditions grow bad the boat will take on water and may even sink.
 So, although some sit on top kayaks will be marketed as touring kayaks they are not suitable for long-distance and long-duration trips unless you know the weather and water conditions will be optimal and stable throughout.

 A sit on top touring kayak is better for fishing than long-duration trips but will struggle in challenging conditions and may even sink in very bad weather out at sea.

 Make no mistake, SOT kayaks are capable of some open ocean trips, but the paddler needs to keep in mind that the likelihood of getting wet is high and so is the likelihood of taking on water.

-A sit-in, or closed cockpit, touring kayak offers a different experience for a paddler from a SOT kayak and it is a lot more versatile.
+A sit in, or closed cockpit, touring kayak offers a different experience for a paddler from a sit on top kayak and it is a lot more versatile.

 The closed cockpit on this type of kayak gives the paddler a drier ride because their lower body is not exposed to the elements.
 Although the cockpit protects the paddler’s lower body from water spray, wind and rain further protection can be added with the use of a deck skirt which totally isolates the paddler’s lower body in the boat.

 Another thing to note is that a sit in touring kayak is much longer than the sit on touring kayak and has watertight compartments for storage.
 This can be beneficial for paddlers planning for long duration trips.